Abbotts Lagoon Coastal Dune Restoration Project: Compliance Documents

 abbotts lagoon coastal dune restoration project includes:

 In winter 2009, the Seashore released the Abbotts Lagoon Area, Dune Restoration Plan and Environment Assessment (EA) (4,607 KB PDF), which focuses on improving and restoring coastal dune habitat directly south of Abbotts Lagoon, for public review.

-In the National Park Service, the public is asked to comment on the EA or any other aspect of the proposal in an early 45-day comment period.
+In the National Park Service, the public is asked to comment on the EA or any other aspect of the proposal in a comment period.
 The 45-day public comment period ended on March 20, 2009.
-In addition to releasing the EA, the Seashore also held a public information meeting on Wednesday, March 11, at 6:00 p.m. in the Red Barn.
+In addition to releasing the EA, the Seashore also held a public information meeting on Wednesday, March 11, 2009, at 6 pm in the Red Barn.